Last Updated on May 23, 2023 by admin

 If you’re driving to Boston, you’ll want to research rental cars and parking garages in advance.
 The Boston Common Garage is the most convenient place to park.
 It’s actually located underground beneath the park!

-Where to Stay Near Boston Common
+Best Hotels Near Boston Common

 As you plan your trip to Boston, you’ll want to make sure you have good accommodations.
 Here’s a few places to consider: